JoshuaNahm/Telco-Customer-Churn-Analytics/README.md

 ## 📋 Project Overview

-This project was conducted as part of the BA305 course to develop a predictive model for **customer churn** in the telecom industry.
+This project was conducted to develop a predictive model for **customer churn** in the telecom industry.

 By analyzing customer behavior, we aimed to identify at-risk customers and provide actionable insights to improve customer retention strategies.